eventum/eventum/Upgrading.md

 1. Backup your copy of Eventum - files and data.
 2. Extract your new Eventum copy over your existing folder structure
-3. Run the upgrade scripts described in each section below by opening these scripts in your web browser
+3. Run the upgrade scripts described in below

 Upgrading from version 2.2 and from versions upwards
 ----------------------------------------------------